 Michael said; “This is a momentous day as it has been a challenging project, but we really do feel we have a unique feature here, taking full advantage of the amazing view.
 We hope all our guests will enjoy it.”

-Judy, from Doncaster, happened to be in-house on the big day and only found out last night she had been chosen to share the official honours with Michael.
+Judy, from Doncaster, happened to be in-house on the big day and only found out the night before she had been chosen to share the official honours with Michael.
 She commented: “It was lovely to be asked, and very unexpected.
 I’ve been coming to Ragdale for 30 years and have seen many changes, but each time it feels like coming home.”